UrbanCompass/bazel/site/docs/rule-challenges.md

-For the purpose of this document, latency denotes the time it takes from starting a build to getting the intended result, whether that is a test log from a passing or failing test, or an error message that a BUILD file has a typo.
+For the purpose of this document, latency denotes the time it takes from starting a build to getting the intended result, whether that is a test log from a passing or failing test, or an error message that a UCBUILD file has a typo.

 Note that these goals often overlap; latency is as much a function of throughput